Marine Telematics - Easily Collect Boat/Ship NMEA 2000 Data

 Need to transfer ship data from multiple vessels to your cloud server?

-The CANedge2 will by default log data to the extractable SD card (8-32 GB).
+The CANedge will by default log data to the extractable SD card (8-32 GB).
 This means that you can record weeks or months of data while offline, only for the data to be auto-uploaded when the maritime vessel is within internet connectivity.
-For example, you could have the CANedge2 power a 3G/4G USB hotspot via the 2nd port and use this to periodically upload the data to your own AWS S3 server.
+For example, you could have the CANedge2 connect to an existing WiFi cellular router onboard to upload data to your own AWS S3 server.
 This way you can automate your data collection across entire marine fleets and analyze the data via free APIs.
 If no existing WiFi is available, the CANedge3 lets you insert your own SIM card to upload data via 3G/4G when there is cellular coverage (uploading SD-buffered data from periods without coverage).
 All CANedge units come in versions with internal GPS/IMU if you need to add position, speed and more to your data.

 Marine blackbox data logging

 Need to simply log data from your boat/ship to an SD card?